Joewebsta/tschool/mod_01_prework/ruby-exercises/README.md

-# Ruby Exercises
+# RubyThis Exercises

-This is a collection of exercises to practice various aspects of Ruby.
+ is a collection of exercises to practice various aspects of Ruby.

 Practicing in this manner (small, bite-sized problems that you can do repeatedly) is a _fantastic_ way to solidify programming concepts.